ExtrieveTechnologies/QuickCapture_Android/README.md

 > Control **DPI**,**Layout** & **Size** of output images and can convert them into **PDF & TIFF**

+> Automatically detect and correct the orientation/rotation of captured documents using the KIMORA AI v2 engine.

 > **QR code** & **BAR Code** Scanning & Generation

 > **Developer-friendly** & **Easy to integrate** SDK.

+> **DeviceGuard** for Anti-Spoofing (Root, Emulator, Mock Location detection) and **DeviceInfo** for offline **DigiPin** generation and hardware intelligence.

 > **Works entirely offline**, locally on the device, with **no data transferred to any server or third party**.

 *For reduced build size if needed, an initial internet connection may optionally be required to fetch ML data or resource files, depending on the specific integration and features used by the consumer application*